wkriigel/project987/x987-app/README.md

 # View-from-CSV v4.5

-A data processing and visualization application that transforms scraped CSV data of 987.2 Cayman/Boxster listings into a ranked, scannable table with a fair-value pricing model.
+A data processing and visualization application that transforms scraped CSV data of 987.2 Cayman/Boxster listings into a ranked, scannable table.

+Note: In MSRP-only mode (`pricing_mode = "msrp_only"`, the default), Fair Value and Deal calculations are disabled.
+The pipeline ranks listings by Options MSRP Total, and any `fair_value` config is ignored.

 ## Features

 - **Multi-Source Support**: Collect listings from Cars.com, TrueCar, and Carvana via AutoTempest
 - **Universal Scraper**: Single engine with site-specific profiles for reliable data extraction
-- **Fair Value Model**: Configurable pricing algorithm with options detection
+- **MSRP Options Total**: Aggregates per-option MSRP using generation overrides + catalog
-- **Smart Ranking**: Sort by deal delta (fair value minus asking price) with transmission grouping
+- **Ranking**: Sort by Options MSRP total (descending) with transmission grouping
 - **Options Detection**: Advanced pattern matching for car options with configurable values
 - **Lean Architecture**: Fast iteration cycles with isolated testing capabilities